atlairovikin/werbly/docs/README.md

 #### installation:

 MacOS comes pre-installed with an older version of git, which may be used to install the current version of Werbly.
 You may alternatively choose to download Werbly as a '.zip' or '.tar.gz' archive from the website directly, which can be useful for downloading a specific release.
+Note this and other guides only cover the current release.

 - To download via Git, run (where \<pathname> is the desired destination):